antoniojbt/project_quickstart/README.rst

 Installation
 ############

-I've tested on MAC OS X and Linux.
+Tested on macOS, Windows and Linux.

 Please raise an issue if you have problems.